Princess Alexandra of Hanover might be Monaco’s next Olympian

 During the pre-competition warmup, as Alexandra prepared to skate away from the stands, Caroline affectionately stroked her daughter’s face.
 Maybe it was a stroke of luck.
 For the performance, Alexandra wore the colors of Monaco’s flag, a polka dot dress and white tights.
 There were times in the performance with Princess Caroline seemed to grimace as in pain from watching her daughter execute the difficult moves.
 She need not have worried, however.
 At the prize-giving ceremony, Alexandra beamed happily from the #2 pedestal and triumphantly posed with her trophy.

 Not long afterward, she threw her arms, still bearing the trophy, around her mother.
 For the post-competition skate with her fellow winners, she wore shorts, a layer of shirts and purple leggings.

 Princess Caroline has sometimes been called an Ice Princess, but this new passion of her (appropriately) most obscure child gives the label a new and interesting context.
 Alexandra, who is the only one of Caroline’s children who has a royal title, is just of an age to begin serious training for such a passion.
 If she has the nerve and works hard, she might be a contender to, as her uncle Prince Albert II has done, represent Monaco at the Olympic Winter Games.Filed under German Royals, Monaco Royals

-Tagged Hanover, Princess Alexandra of Hanover, Princess Caroline, Sport.
+Tagged House of Hanover, Princess Alexandra of Hanover, Princess Caroline of Hanover, Sport.